senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql/README.md

 To use the Senzing code, you must agree to the End User License Agreement (EULA).

+1. :warning:
+   To use the Senzing code, you must agree to the End User License Agreement (EULA).
-1. :warning: This step is intentionally tricky and not simply copy/paste.
+   This step is intentionally tricky and not simply copy/paste.
    This ensures that you make a conscious effort to accept the EULA.
    Example: